 - "WAY helped shape my future career plan to be a music producer" November 05, 2018

-Winter Abroad at Yonsei participant Suzanne Wong from the University of Hong Kong
+Winter Abroad at Yonsei student Suzanne from the University of Hong Kong

 While many international students cite K-pop culture, such as Korean dramas and pop music, as the key motivation to come to Yonsei University in Seoul, Korea for study abroad, there are students who are lured by the less popular musical elements of K-pop culture.

 Suzanne Wong, who is majoring in Music and minoring in Fine Arts at the University of Hong Kong, is one of the latter students.
 Suzanne was at Yonsei for a three-week session in the Winter Abroad at Yonsei (WAY) program.
 She started watching Korean dramas with her mother to get immersed in “the Korean fantasy” and was soon attracted to how well the original soundtracks (OSTs) paired with the drama scenes.

 Major: Music (Fine Arts minor)